zeroasiccorp/umi/README.md

 ![UMI](docs/_images/sumi_connections.png)

-The SUMI signaling layer defines a subset of TUMI information the be transmitted as a bundled packet over a single clock cycle.
+The SUMI signaling layer defines a subset of TUMI information to be transmitted as an  atomic packet.
 The follow table documents the legal set of SUMI packet parameters .

 | Field    | Width (bits)       |
 |:--------:|--------------------|